bdon-htb/chatbot-js/README.md

 are older chatbots that Aliza was based on.
 Aliza even uses a custom markup language that is very similar to AIML.
 You can read more about the .alzml file syntax in the notes directory of this repo.

-Aliza uses a [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) using JavaScript's builtin Map objects.
-This implementation is similar to how Alice's interpreter is implementated as according to the [AIML foundation website](http://www.aiml.foundation/doc.html) (checkout the "AIML Pattern Matching" section).
+Aliza uses a [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) data structure using JavaScript's builtin Map objects.
+This implementation is similar to how ALICE's interpreter is implementated as according to the [AIML foundation website](http://www.aiml.foundation/doc.html) (checkout the "AIML Pattern Matching" section).

 PyJac is a hackathon run by students at UTM.
 Participants are given a selection